 [Online] Objectifs Film Club featuring past Short Film Incubator Participants – Jessica Heng (Singapore), Reza Fahri (Indonesia), and Trishtan Perez (Philippines)

-Stay tuned for more details on the Short Film Forum 2023, a series of public events held in conjunction with the Short Film Incubator 2023.
+Stay tuned for more events held in conjunction with the Short Film Incubator 2023.